 Next, organizations thrive when the presence of innovative behaviors exists.
 Leaders that support a ‘what box?’ philosophy create a place where ideas can flourish.
 This philosophy removes the boundaries of bureaucracy that limit productivity and invention.

 It is important to note that there are certain risks that are involved in the open innovation structure.
 Risk factors may include imbalance across the organization when employees do not adopt new ideas proposed by team members.
-Another risk factor involves barriers to communication.
+Another risk factor involves communication barriers.
 Both risks can quickly stifle progress.

 Here’s What Leaders Can Do